 |Ferry Range||1750 km||3500* km||3335 km||4000 km|

-Table 1: LCA MK2 (MWF) specifications compared with those of LCA MK1, Mirage 2000 and Gripen E. (* estimated or expected)
+Table 1: LCA MK2 (MWF) specifications compared with those of LCA MK1, Mirage 2000 and Gripen E (* estimated number).

-The expected features of the MWF are listed in Table 1 above and compared to that of Tejas Mk1, Mirage 2000 and Gripen E. The payload capacity of MWF is anticipated to be over six tons as compared to the Mk1’s 3.9 tons.
+The expected features of MWF are listed in Table 1 above and compared to that of Tejas Mk1, Mirage 2000 and Gripen E. The payload capacity of MWF will be 6.5 tons as compared to the Mk1’s 3.9 tons.
 To carry this increased payload, the number of pylons have been increased from 8 to 11.
 The gun has been moved to a shoulder mounted position which has freed up space below the right intake for an additional pylon.
 Each wing also features four stations instead of the current three.
 ADA is also developing multi-rack pylons for carrying two BVR AAMs.
 The addition of the nose plug has also afforded space for an infra-red search and track (IRST) system, and the fuselage plugs facilitate the availability of space for an internal self-protection jammer and significantly higher internal fuel.
 Cumulatively, these changes not only enhance mission capability of the aircraft, but add greatly to its flexibility.
 What is more, MWF brochure indicates that all this additional capability comes with no additional empty weight.
 This optimistic estimate probably arises from the optimization of airframe structures in the second design iteration of LCA.
 Realistically though, some increase in the empty weight can be expected.
 Even with some weight gain, MWF will retain its exceptionally low wing loading.
 With this low wing loading, increased T/W ratio owing to its more powerful engines and optimized airframe for wave drag and enhanced manoeuvrability on account of canards, MWF is expected to achieve all the performance parameters specified by 1985 ASQR.

 - HAL RFI documents for LCA Mk2 fuselage sections, obtained from HAL Website.